chtenb/chtenb.github.io/blog/lush.md

 **Main Concepts**

 A *program* models a recipe for work being done on the computer.
-A program has *parameters*, *standard I/O streams* and an *environment*.
-The parameter arguments are explicitly given by caller of a program, whereas the I/O streams and environment variables are inherited implicitly.
+A program has *parameters* in the form of program *arguments* or environment *variables*.
+Program I/O is done through standard I/O streams, stdin/stdout/stderr.

+An *operator* is any callable entity.
+A *macro* is similar to a program, but follows different evaluation rules.
+A *special operator* is any callable entity that is not a program or a macro.

-A *command* is a program supplied with a list of arguments as the program's parameters.
+A *command* is an operator supplied with arguments.
-An *invocation* is the execution instance of a command.
+An *invocation* is the execution instance of a command, corresponding to a process.
 An invocation receives its environment variables as a copy of its parent's, possibly with invocation-specific modifications.
 An invocation receives its standard file descriptors as a copy of its parent's, possibly with invocation-specific redirections.

-The *variables* of an invocation are the environment variables inherited from the parent invocation.
-The scope and variables together form the *environment* of the invocation.
+A common pattern programs employ is to expose parameters as both arguments and variables, where arguments override variables.
+Since variables are passed implicitly to child invocations, this allows controlling the behavior of programs across multiple program boundaries, which is useful for controlling default behavior even when you don't directly call a program yourself and thus have no control over the arguments being passed.

-The *scope* of an invocation (also called *dynamic scope*) is the set of available programs to be called and files to be accessed, mainly defined by the $PATH variable and the current working directory.
+The *scope* of an invocation (also called *dynamic scope*) is the set of available programs to be called and files to be accessed, mainly defined by the $PATH variable and the current working directory (CWD).
 This definition does not include running a program or accessing a file explicitly via it's absolute path (which is considered a filesystem interaction, and thus a side effect).
 Invocations inherit scopes automatically from the parent invocation, because $PATH is a variable and the CWD is inherited too.

-The *exit code* of an invocation is a byte that indicates how the execution went.
+The *exit code* of an invocation is a number that indicates how the execution went.
-A exit code of 0 signals an uneventful execution, while any other values have program specific meanings and usually indicate something went wrong.
+A exit code of 0 signals an uneventful execution, while any other values have operator specific meanings and usually indicate something went wrong.

-An *operator* is any callable entity.
-A *macro* is an operator that is not a program.

 ## Data
 In Lush, data is represented by values.
 There are several kinds of values.